 “I still don’t believe that a president of the State of Israel has been

-she said.
-“It is time for the state to look inside itself and ask
+she said, adding, “it is time for the state to look inside itself and

-whether it is justified that he still receives a salary or a driver and
+ask whether it is justified that he still receives a salary or a driver

-ARCCI was among the women’s groups that continued to organize protests
+ARCCI were among the women’s groups that continued to organize protests

-outside each of Katsav’s trial hearings to show support for his
+outside each of Katsav’s trial hearings in order to show support for his

-“This ruling is a big victory.
-We never doubted that these women were
+“This ruling is a big victory because we never doubted that these women

-telling the truth and that he was lying,” said Rozin.
-“This is a man who
+were telling the truth and that he was lying,” said Rozin.
+“This is a

 She also pointed out that this ruling would now give strength to other